devxian96/react-global-components/README.md

 ## Examples
 This is [Example](https://github.com/devxian96/react-global-components-example) boilerplate code.
-You can get better better way.
+You can get better way.